kailash-manasarovar/statement/docs/timeline/2024/february.md

         And if you check historical complaints you are bound to find a bunch of complaints about him that are similar to this.</br></br>
         I don’t want to go to the police but if it continues I will eventually have no choice.
 However, I think my next port of call will be the media as it is such an astonishing story and extremely interesting to the public, especially parents.</br></br>
-        As a Spanish taxpayer and upstanding member of the local, European, and global community, I have every right to study the piano at your most wonderful conservatory in Denia in peace and without being in danger from misogynists who find my existence offensive.
+        As a Spanish taxpayer and upstanding member of the local, European, and global community, I have every right to study the piano at your most wonderful conservatory in Dénia in peace and without being in danger from misogynists who find my existence offensive.
 It is a great privilege for me to attend the conservatory and study the piano and the extraordinarily high level of teaching is second to none.
 It is a great shame that a few abusive men have so much control over vulnerable students they are responsible for and don’t seem to know how to behave like adults within the law.</br></br>
         Please let me know if you need any further information.
 If anything else comes to light I may reach out again.</br></br>